 Andrea L. Zimbardi (she/her)

-Program Manager: Aviation Safety (AVS), Aircraft Certification Service (AIR), Policy & Innovation Division (AIR-611)
+Program Manager: Aviation Safety (AVS), Aircraft Certification Service (AIR), Policy & Standards Division (AIR-641)

-Andrea (she/her) supports FAA’s Aircraft Certification Service (AIR) Service/Office (S/O) as a Program Manager for the Policy Program Management Section.
+Andrea (she/her) supports FAA’s Aircraft Certification Service (AIR) Service/Office (S/O) as a Program Manager for the Integration & Performance Branch.
 She leads teams to provide strategic responses to the legislation requirements, helps strengthen and broaden programmatic reviews, and provides innovative approaches to project and program management practices.
 By conducting comprehensive data analysis and using cooperative, high-level problem solving skills, she helps teams redesign or create innovative ways to address problems both simple and complex.

 Before entering the workforce, she spoke nationwide on the necessity for fairness and equal opportunity for all athletes on and off the playing field after being released from the University of Florida’s varsity women’s softball team for alleged sexual orientation discrimination.
 To protect LGBTQIA+ athletes, Andrea influenced an agreement with the university to enact a sexual orientation component in the university’s policies and annual non-discrimination staff training.
 Through her advocacy, the University of Florida became the first public institution in the state of Florida to include sexual orientation in its non-discrimination policy.